silvest/HEPfit/Doxygen/INSTALL.md

   * `-DROOT_CONFIG_DIR=<path to root-config>`

-Setting the option `-DBAT_INSTALL=ON`, the SusyFit installer will download, compile and install the BAT libraries.
+Setting the option `-DBAT_INSTALL=ON`, the HEPfit installer will download, compile and install the BAT libraries.

 **NOTE:**